Vivek Ramaswamy defends calling Trump a ‘sore loser’

 Mr Ramaswamy replied: “I referred in that chapter both to Stacy Abrams and to Donald Trump.”

-Mr Ramaswamy explained that “a victimhood culture that started on the left in this country” would spread to the Republican Party under the guise of Mr Trump and his baseless insistence that his defeat was the result of election fraud.
+The passage from Nation of Victims highlighted by Todd was not the extend of Mr Ramaswamy’s criticism in the book.
+He would go on in the same chapter to describe how “a victimhood culture that started on the left in this country” would spread to the Republican Party under the guise of Mr Trump and his baseless insistence that his defeat was the result of election fraud.

 “I was especially disappointed when I saw President Trump take a page from the Stacey Abrams playbook.
 His claims were just as weak as Abrams’,” Mr Ramaswamy wrote in the book.